Jetszxcki/Battle-Tanks/README.md

 # Tanks & Terrains
-A 2D-tank game implemented using Java
+A 2D-tank networking game written in Java